quist00/carpentries.org/_posts/2023/08/2023-08-14-checkout_changes.md

 ## What has changed?

 ![A diagram showing relationships between previous and new checkout requirements]({{ site.urlimg }}/blog/2023/07/Checkout-2023-07-10-1417.svg) A visual guide to the changes we are making to The Carpentries Instructor checkout process.
 For more details, each step is described below.

-Caption: A visual guide to the changes we are making to The Carpentries Instructor checkout process.
-For more details, each step is described below.

 ### Teaching Demonstration
 A teaching demonstration is an online session where trainees perform 5-minutes of teaching, receive feedback, and share feedback for others.